huynguy-db/arcion-docs/content/docs/source-setup/Mariadb.md

 ## IV.
-Setup Connection Configuration
+Set up Connection Configuration

 1. From ```$REPLICANT_HOME```, navigate to the connection configuration file:
     ```BASH